Sign-up for On the Money by ATB now.

 How to bank online securely

-As a result of physical distancing and other safety measures, more Albertans have turned to online and mobile banking to manage their money and complete transactions.
+As physical distancing and other safety measures became the norm, more Albertans turned to online and mobile banking to manage their money and complete transactions.
 From paying for curbside delivery to sending e-transfers, online banking is convenient and contactless.
-But if you’re not that familiar with this digital banking environment, you might have some questions about how safe it is and what you can do to keep your personal information personal.
+For some, it’s been a difficult transition and you might have some questions about how safe it is and what you can do to keep your personal information personal.

 Here are four tips to help you navigate online banking securely.